KaterinaWalter/javadocs/docs/unit2/notes207.md

         statements;
     }
 ```
+> The curly braces (``{}``) are optional when there is only 1 statement following the condition, but required if there are more than 1 statement in the loop.
+In the AP exam, they will always use curly braces, which is a good practice to follow.

-Here's what the flow of control looks like in a Java while loop.
-Notice that while the condition is true, the loop body is repeated.
+Here's what the _flow of control_ looks like in a Java `while` loop:

 ![image-small](Figures/WhileLoopFlow.png)
+> Notice that while the condition is `true`, the loop body is repeated.

 ### Three Steps to Writing a Loop